bishopcais/speaker-worker/README.md

   "pan": []
 }
 ```

 (Note, timings is only available for synthesized speech going through Watson TTS)

 ### speaker.speak.end

-This is sent after ffmpeg has finished outputting the audio file.
+This is sent after stream has finished outputting the audio file.

 Will output the following payload: